Asian shares mixed following Wall St retreat

 TOKYO (AP) — Major Asian share indexes meandered between modest gains and losses Tuesday after a retreat on Wall Street.

-Australia’s benchmark led the declines, falling more than 1% Tuesday ahead of a Reserve Bank of Australia decision that is expected to keep interest rates unchanged.
+Australia’s benchmark led the declines, falling nearly 2% as the Reserve Bank of Australia decided to keep interest rates at record lows, as expected.

-Newly released manufacturing data from Japan showed factory activity slightly improved, though still in contraction.

 The Japanese government reported that the seasonally adjusted unemployment rate for July stood at 2.9%, little changed from recent months.

 Leaders of Japan’s governing Liberal Democratic Party were negotiating over who will replace Prime Minister Shinzo Abe after he steps down.

+Abe announced Friday he would resign due to health problems.
 The expectation is that his successor will continue the “Abenomics” policies he launched in early 2013, aimed at spurring growth through massive central bank stimulus and cheap credit.

 While those policies have not yielded the stronger, sustained growth Abe promised for the world’s third largest economy, until late last year Japan had mostly maintained what officials called a “modest recovery.”